 While cooperation between government units has been discretionary, it has gotten a boost with the recent enactment of the Comprehensive Planning & Smart Growth Law in the 1999-2001 state budget act.
-This legislation sets forth 14 comprehensive planning goals for "local governmental unit" comprehensive plans-that is, county, city, village, town and regional planning commission comprehensive plans.^{} The goals include "Encouragement of coordination and cooperation among nearby units of government."
-The local governmental unit comprehensive plans are required to contain 9 specified elements, including an intergovernmental cooperation element "for joint planning and decision making with other jurisdictions, including school districts and adjacent local governmental units, for siting and building public facilities and sharing public services."
+This legislation sets forth 14 comprehensive planning goals for "local governmental unit" comprehensive plans-that is, county, city, village, town and regional planning commission comprehensive plans\.
+The goals include "Encouragement of coordination and cooperation among nearby units of government."
+The local governmental unit comprehensive plans are required to contain 9 specific elements, including an intergovernmental cooperation element "for joint planning and decision making with other jurisdictions, including school districts and adjacent local governmental units, for siting and building public facilities and sharing public services."
 This element must incorporate any agreements under secs.
-66.023 and 66.30 (discussed below), as well as any plans or agreements involving the regional planning commission, and must describe processes to resolve conflicts.
+66.023 (discussed below), as well as any plans or agreements involving the regional planning commission, and must describe processes to resolve conflicts.

-Although local governmental units are not specifically required to adopt comprehensive plans, all of a unit's programs and actions relating to land use must, by January 1, 2010, be consistent with the unit's adopted comprehensive plan.
-So if local governmental units intend to engage in such activities as zoning and subdivision regulation, annexation, incorporation, and indeed in any "other ordinance, plan or regulation" that relates to land use, they must have a plan and implementation program in place by 2010.
+Although local governmental units are not specifically required to adopt comprehensive plans, all of a unit's programs and actions relating to land use must, by January 1, 2010, be consistent with the zoning and subdivision regulation, annexation, incorporation, and indeed in any "other ordinance, plan or regulation" that relates to land use, they must have a plan and implementation program in place by 2010.
 Communities will have to start planning to meet this requirement well in advance of the effective date, and intergovernmental cooperation will be an important element of their planning.

-Boundary & Related Agreements--Statutory Authority
+Boundary & Related Agreements- Statutory Authority